Racing to King George Falls 💦

 Manjit.
 Britt.

-faces lit by the landscape.
+Still and glowing, faces lit by the landscape.

 Only slivers of canyon were kissed by light.